 Just because you weren’t behind the wheel doesn’t mean you’re out of options.
 Many passengers are unaware of their strong legal rights following a crash.

-If you have a car accident passenger injury in Los Angeles, California law protects your right to file a claim.
+If you suffered a car accident passenger injury in Los Angeles, you have the right to pursue compensation under California law.
 Whether one or both drivers were at fault, you can pursue money to help cover your medical bills, lost wages, and more.

 You may be able to file a claim: